Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 International rights

-Throughout the 20th century recognition that children could have specific rights grew.
+During the 20th century recognition that children could have specific rights grew.
 This happened within an international context.
-Documents outlining children’s rights were endorsed by the League of Nations in 1924 and ratified by the United Nations in 1959.
+Documents outlining children’s rights were endorsed by the League of Nations in 1924 and ratified by the United Nations (UN) in 1959.
 New Zealand belonged to both these organisations.
-In 1989 the United Nations adopted a more comprehensive document called the Convention on the Rights of the Child (known as UNCROC), which was ratified by New Zealand in 1993.
+In 1989 the UN adopted a more comprehensive document called the Convention on the Rights of the Child (UNCROC), which was ratified by New Zealand in 1993.
 It applied from birth to 18 years.
 UNCROC was not embodied in law but was referred to by many government and non-government agencies.

 Acknowledging children